canalplus/rx-player/doc/api/player_options.md

 Player options are options given to the player on instantiation.

 It's an object with multiple properties.
 None of them are mandatory.
-For most usecase though, you might want to set at least the associated video element via the ``videoElement`` property.
+For most usecase though, you might want to set at least the associated media element via the ``videoElement`` property.